 Dry rot can happen to even relatively young houses, so make a plan to check annually.
 Where wood and water meet, the risk of dry rot exists.
 The longer the area takes to dry, the higher the risk.
 Take a clipboard, pen, flashlight, and flat-head screwdriver to test any suspicious areas in a systematic search.

 Look at any horizontal wood, like facia boards and window sills, anywhere wood meets concrete, and pay particular attention to wood joints.
-Look for any signs of wood rot or water damage in areas of your home where the wood looks dark.
+Look for any signs of wood rot or water damage in areas of your home where the wood looks dark – if you spot what you suspect may be water damage, you should call in the professionals, like this Oklahoma water damage restoration service, to come and take a look before the problem gets any worse.
 Also, check for blistering, cracking or peeling paint.

 Check any exposed end grain wood which can wick moisture up from concrete.
 Check anywhere that wood is close to dirt or where greenery sits against the house.
 Fungus spores accelerate wood rot, so be on the lookout for white, gray, orange or green algae growing in these places.
 Test with the screwdriver.
 If there’s any give to the density of the wood, you’ve found rot.
 Use your clipboard and camera to document where you discover dry rot and estimate the extent of the damage.
 If you find rot, now is the time to stop it.